xvucf/hello-world/README.md

 # hello-world
 hi! my name is Agata, and this is my first repository.
 I know HTML and CSS.
-I'm learning JavaScript now.
+Now, I'm learning JavaScript :)